 The College Street Bar, at No. 574, has gained and maintained a good reputation for more than 20 years for its cozy and relaxed atmosphere, cocktails and microbrews, and top-notch live music that has been known to include international big names.
 Phone (416) 533-2417.

 Not far from Little Italy in the funky Kensington Market area just south of College Street is Supermarket, a casual restaurant/bar at 268 Augusta Ave.
 Choose from a grocery list of after-dinner entertainment which, depending on the evening, might include a DJ, live band, comedy act or book reading.
-Go with a group of family or friends and share a pre-show tapas-style meal chosen from Supermarket’s Asian fusion selections.
+For a fun night with family or friends, share a pre-show tapas-style meal chosen from Supermarket’s Asian fusion selections.
 Phone (416) 840-0501.

 Cocktail LoungesFor a quiet evening in classy, upscale surroundings you can’t beat the Roof Lounge, on the 18th floor of the Park Hyatt Toronto at Avenue Road and Bloor Street W. in trendy Yorkville.
-In winter its comfy sofas and warm fireplace are an inviting combination, and in summer the outdoor terrace is a great place for a cosmopolitan or martini while enjoying the views of the nearby ROM Crystal or the city skyline and CN Tower in the distance; phone (416) 924-5471.
+In winter its comfy sofas and warm fireplace are an inviting combination, especially for couples who are looking for things to do in the evening, and in summer the outdoor terrace is a great place for a cosmopolitan or martini while enjoying the views of the nearby ROM Crystal or the city skyline and CN Tower in the distance; phone (416) 924-5471.

 You can catch stand-up routines by professional comedians Wednesday through Saturday and amateurs on Tuesday nights at Yuk Yuk’s, 224 Richmond St. W. This Canadian comedy club chain is where funnymen Jim Carrey and Howie Mandel got their starts.
 Phone (416) 967-6431.

-Dance ClubsYou can dance to the wee hours at clubs throughout Toronto.
+Dance ClubsIf you can't resist moving to a good beat and you're looking for fun things to do with your friends until the wee hours, a variety of Toronto clubs are waiting for you.
 The Mod Club Theatre (usually just referred to as the Mod Club) at 722 College St. in Little Italy attracts a diverse crowd to listen to indie bands and dance to DJs spinning rock, retro and Britpop.
 Phone (416) 588-4663.

 In the Entertainment District, Uniun, at 473 Adelaide St. W., is where technological wizardry casts bright (LED) light shows and state-of-the-art sounds over the huge metal beams of the old building.
 International and local DJs are featured.
 Phone (416) 603-9300.